-These words represent our mission to the young men and women of this community.
-To educate, empower and inspire... these concepts drive our work with students that walk through the doors of our school each day.
-Our fundamental goal at Lewiston - Porter High School is to prepare our fine young men and women for the demands and challenges of the twenty-first century.
-There is compelling research that points to a decline in the preparedness of American schoolchildren for the competitive global economy they will face after high school.
-Problem solving skills, critical thinking, inquiry based learning along with significant literacy and numeracy skills are all key pieces to effective twenty-first century curricular offerings at a school focused on student success and student achievement.
-As you review the course offerings and course descriptions found in this handbook, feel secure in the knowledge that significant alignment has already taken place and further curriculum development will continue to take place in order that the children of our district are getting the best education possible.
+Our fundamental goal at Lewiston-Porter High School is to prepare our fine young men and women for the demands and challenges of the twenty-first century.
+Problem solving skills, critical thinking, inquiry-based learning along with significant literacy and numeracy skills are all key pieces to effective twenty-first century curricular offerings at a school focused on student success and student achievement.